-- (a) voltage control mode; - (b) reactive power control mode; - (c) power factor control mode. - 2.
+- 1. An HVDC converter station shall be capable of operating in one or more of the three following control modes, as specified by the relevant system operator in coordination with the relevant TSO: - (a) voltage control mode; - (b) reactive power control mode; - (c) power factor control mode. - 2.
 An HVDC converter station shall be capable of operating in additional control modes specified by the relevant system operator in coordination with the relevant TSO. - 3.
-For the purposes of voltage control mode, each HVDC converter station shall be capable of contributing to voltage control at the connection point utilising its capabilities, while respecting Articles 20 and 21, in accordance with the following control characteristics: - (a) a setpoint voltage at the connection point shall be specified to cover a specific operation range, either continuously or in steps, by the relevant system operator, in coordination with the relevant TSO; - (b)the voltage control may be operated with or without a deadband around the setpoint selectable in a range from zero to ± -5 % of reference 1 pu network voltage.
-The deadband shall be adjustable in steps as specified by the relevant system operator in coordination with the relevant TSO; - (c)following a step change in voltage, the HVDC converter station shall be capable of: - (i)achieving 90 % of the change in reactive power output within a time t1 specified by the relevant system operator in coordination with the relevant TSO.
-The time t1 shall be in the range of 0,1-10 seconds; and - (ii)settling at the value specified by the operating slope within a time t2 specified by the relevant system operator in coordination with the relevant TSO.
-The time t2 shall be in the range of 1-60 seconds, with a specified steady-state tolerance given in % of the maximum reactive power. - (d)voltage control mode shall include the capability to change reactive power output based on a combination of a modified setpoint voltage and an additional instructed reactive power component.
+For the purposes of voltage control mode, each HVDC converter station shall be capable of contributing to voltage control at the connection point utilising its capabilities, while respecting Articles 20 and 21, in accordance with the following control characteristics: - (a) a setpoint voltage at the connection point shall be specified to cover a specific operation range, either continuously or in steps, by the relevant system operator, in coordination with the relevant TSO; - (b) the voltage control may be operated with or without a deadband around the setpoint selectable in a range from zero to $\pm -5\%$ of reference 1 pu network voltage.
+The deadband shall be adjustable in steps as specified by the relevant system operator in coordination with the relevant TSO; - (c) following a step change in voltage, the HVDC converter station shall be capable of: - (i) achieving 90% of the change in reactive power output within a time t1 specified by the relevant system operator in coordination with the relevant TSO.
+The time t1 shall be in the range of 0,1-10 seconds; and - (ii) settling at the value specified by the operating slope within a time t2 specified by the relevant system operator in coordination with the relevant TSO.
+The time t2 shall be in the range of 1-60 seconds, with a specified steady-state tolerance given in % of the maximum reactive power. - (d) voltage control mode shall include the capability to change reactive power output based on a combination of a modified setpoint voltage and an additional instructed reactive power component.
 The slope shall be specified by a range and step specified by the relevant system operator in coordination with the relevant TSO. - 4.
 With regard to reactive power control mode, the relevant system operator shall specify a reactive power range in MVAr or in % of maximum reactive power, as well as its associated accuracy at the connection point, using the capabilities of the HVDC system, while respecting Articles 20 and 21. - 5.
 For the purposes of power factor control mode, the HVDC converter station shall be capable of controlling the power factor to a target at the connection point, while respecting Articles 20 and 21.
-The available setpoints shall be available in steps no greater than a maximum allowed step specified by the relevant system operator. - 6.
-The relevant system operator in coordination with the relevant TSO shall specify any equipment needed to enable the remote selection of control modes and relevant setpoints.
+The available setpoints shall be available in steps no greater than a maximum allowed step specified by the relevant system operator.

+6. The relevant system operator in coordination with the relevant TSO shall specify any equipment needed to enable the remote selection of control modes and relevant setpoints.